-The main city square called the Liberty Square is definitely one of the most beautiful places in Novi Sad and almost all of the buildings are landmarks and that’s what you’ll see on postcards.
+The main city square called Liberty Square is definitely one of the most beautiful places in Novi Sad and almost all of the buildings are landmarks and that’s what you’ll see on postcards.
 The first thing you’ll see there is the City Hall, the Mayor’s office that was once Magistrate, built in the so-called Historicism style.

-On the opposite side, there is the Catholic church “Name of Mary” in neogothic style, designed by a famous architect from Novi Sad, Georg Molnar.
+On the opposite side, there is the Catholic church “Name of Mary” in the neogothic style, designed by a famous architect from Novi Sad, Georg Molnar.

-Image by Vladimir Zubac
+© Vladimir Zubac

 There is also the Hotel Vojvodina and the Bank of Vojvodina, both very beautiful and picturesque buildings with amazing facades.
-And the main spot on the square is the monument to Svetozar Miletić – famous lawyer, politician and former mayor of Novi Sad.
-The square is maybe our favourite place in Novi Sad.
+And the main spot on the square is the monument to Svetozar Miletić – famous lawyer, politician, and former mayor of Novi Sad.
+The square is maybe our favorite place in Novi Sad.
 It’s so wide and open and has all these beautiful buildings, we just loved it.

-Image by Vladimir Zubac
+© Vladimir Zubac

 And one thing cannot be forgotten and we’re pretty sure that you’ve heard about it before… The EXIT festival is held on the fortress every summer.